erhsparks/app_academy_prepwork/README.md

 channel][slack-general-channel] on Monday-Thursday evenings during the weeks leading up to each cohort.
 During that time, you have their undivided attention, so take advantage of this and ask questions!
+Make sure you take a look at the [office hours etiquette][office-hours-etiquette].

 - SF Cohorts Office Hours: (6pm-8pm PT)
 - NY Cohorts Office Hours: (6pm-8pm ET)

 [slack-general-channel]: https://app-academy-prep.slack.com/messages/general/details/
+[office-hours-etiquette]: ./office-hours-etiquette.md

 ## Prepwork Submission